LÆGIS got accepted by ISCA'26, see you in Raleigh!

-Email / LinkedIn / GitHub / Google Scholar
+Email / LinkedIn / GitHub / Google Scholar / CV

 Hi, I'm a PhD student in the Department of Computer Science at University of Virginia, advised by Prof. Adwait Jog.